What is Rhinoplasty: How It Works, Types, Safety and Side Effects

 Rhinoplasty, or nose job, improves the appearance and proportions of your nose.
-It also can help with impaired breathing that’s caused by structural deformities in your nose.
+It is a nose surgery that can also help with impaired breathing that’s caused by structural deformities in your nose.

 Rhinoplasty is a popular cosmetic procedure; it was the third-most common plastic surgery procedure in 2017.
 It can improve your facial harmony, and can treat: